 - HO-8: Older Home

 Many people assume that their insurance will cover everything.
 In reality, however, you are only covered if the damages to your home are the result of a situation specifically stated in your insurance policy.
-If your home is damaged by a flood, for instance, you will only be paid for damages if your policy specifically covers flooding.
+If your home is damaged by a flood, for instance, you will only be paid for damages if your policy specifically covers flooding or does not exclude flooding.
 Read on to learn frequently used home insurance coverage terms to help you navigate the specifics of your policy:

 - Coverage A – Dwelling